leohilbert/protobuf-java-leo/README.md

 ==========================================
 The easiest way to compile java-classes with this plugin, is by using the docker-image.
 You don't even need to have protoc installed.
 Take a look at the `runAsDocker.sh`.
-You can also use the images I push to the [Github Dockerregistry](https://github.com/leohilbert/protoc-gen-java-leo/packages).
+You can also use the images I push to the [DockerHub](https://hub.docker.com/repository/docker/leohilbert/protoc-gen-java-leo).

 I also added Github-Actions to compile the plugin for Windows, Linux and MacOS.
 Of course, you can also compile it yourself by checking the Compile-Guide